MostafaJammoul/EECE655-DHCP-Exhaustion/README.md

 ## Overview

 This repository contains materials and scripts for a project on DHCP exhaustion / starvation attacks and detection.
-The project demonstrates how to saturate a DHCP server's IP address pool through a starvation attack, how to detect such an attack, and includes annotated versions of the scripts and supporting materials.
+The project demonstrates how to compromise a DHCP server's IP address pool through a starvation attack, how to detect such an attack, the evolutions of both the attacker and detector over 3 rounds, and includes annotated versions of the scripts to pinpoint authors, as well as supporting materials.

 ## Repository structure

-* **Ai_prompts/** – Assignment documents and research articles provided by instructors (e.g., `Assignment overview EECE655.pdf`, `DHCP starvation game theory.pdf`).
+* **Ai_prompts/** – Prompts and outputs between us (Authors Mostafa Jammoul and Omar Kaaki) and LLMs (ChatGPT) ( `Assignment overview EECE655.pdf`, `DHCP starvation game theory.pdf`).
 * **scripts_by_rounds/** – Organized baseline and round-specific scripts:

   * `scripts_by_rounds/DHCP_Server.py` — DHCP server implementation (baseline).